michellemchoe/bioSite/README.md

 ### Cards
 **#*page*-card**
-* holds image and content for each hobby/embellishment
+* wraps image and content for each hobby/embellishment
 * used on landing and hobbies pages
     * dimensions
     * position